 \subsubsection{Principal symbol}

-Loosely speaking, this is the highest order contribution in asymptotic sense of the Lagrangian distribution $I^{m} (M, \varLambda)$.
+Loosely speaking, this is the highest order contribution in the asymptotic sense for a Lagrangian distribution $A \in I^{m} (M, \varLambda)$.
 The concept was introduced by H\"{o}rmander~\cite[Thm.
 3.2.5]{Hoermander_ActaMath_1971} for vanishing excess.
-Subsequently its generalisation for nonzero excess was given by Duistermaat and Guillemin~\cite[Lem.
+Subsequently, its generalisation for non-zero excess was given by Duistermaat and Guillemin~\cite[Lem.
 7.2]{Duistermaat_JInventMath_1975}.
 Later, a geometric description of principal symbol of an arbitrary distribution on a manifold was provided by Weinstein~\cite{Weinstein_BullAMS_1976, Weinstein_TransAMS_1978} who has also extended H\"{o}rmander's analysis for vector bundles, $I^{m} (M, \varLambda; E)$.
-A compendium of these results is availbale in the monographs~\cite[pp. 13-16]{Hoermander_Springer_2009} and~\cite[pp. 439-450]{Treves_Plenum_1980}.
+A compendia of these results is availbale in the monographs~\cite[pp. 13-16]{Hoermander_Springer_2009},~\cite[pp. 439-450]{Treves_Plenum_1980} (see also, e.g.~\cite{Meinrenken_ReptMathPhys_1992}).
 We start with the notation